ilsubyeega/sugoidesu/README.md

+I will continue project when i finished [api](https://github.com/ilsubyeega/isabel), just if you want to know.

 # sugoidesu
 The WIP Project.
 Frontend, Admin Panel that compatible with ruri.
 This Project was for Keesu, But You can modify the files..